realmbgl/dcos-how2marathon/README.md

     - creating a certificate request
     - a tls service enpoint implementation
     - a tls service endpoint implementation requiring client authentication
-    - moustache templating, tls on/off
+    - moustache templating, tls on/off, client authenticaton on/off

 - healthcheck
-    - tls off
+    - without tls
-    - tls on
+    - with tls
-    - tls on and client-auth on
+    - with tls and client authentication
+    - moustache templating, tls on/off, client authenticaton on/off

 - placement constraint